EFL STATEMENT: COVID-19 TEST RESULTS

-Following the latest round of COVID-19 testing, the EFL can confirm that 1,030 players and club staff have been tested over the course of Monday 25th, Tuesday 26th and Wednesday 27th May, with three individuals testing positive from two clubs.
+Following the latest round of COVID-19 testing, the EFL can confirm that 1,058 players and club staff from the 24 Championship clubs were tested over the course of Thursday May 28th and Friday May 29th, with 10 individuals testing positive from eight clubs.

 Those players or club staff who have tested positive will now self-isolate in line with the guidelines provided by the EFL and only those who have tested negative will be permitted to enter training ground facilities.